PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Simultaneous Localization and Mapping (SLAM) are research hotspots in the field of robots, autonomous driving, augmented reality, etc. Camera and inertial measurement units (IMU) are low-cost and effective sensors.
-The Visual Inertial Odometry (VIO) combines the complementarity of the two sensors to improve the accuracy and robustness of the pose estimation.
-Existing VIO methods \cite{VINS, ORBSLAM3, mourikis2007multi} generally use the feature-based (indirect) method as visual measurements.
-However, in the weak texture environment, the number of effective point features extracted by the indirect method is small, leading to the failure of pose estimation.
-On the other hand, the direct method \cite{engel2017direct, von2018direct} can utilize all available pixels of images to generate a more complete model, which is more robust.
+\IEEEPARstart{S}{imultaneous} localization and mapping (SLAM) are research hotspots in the field of robots, autonomous driving, augmented reality, etc. Camera and inertial measurement units (IMU) are low-cost and effective sensors.
+Visual inertial odometry (VIO) combines the complementary of the two sensors to improve the accuracy and robustness of the pose estimation.
+Existing VIO methods \cite{VINS, ORBSLAM3, mourikis2007multi} generally form visual observations based on the feature point (indirect) method.
+However, in the weak texture environment, the lack of effective point features extracted by the indirect method makes the system fail to estimate the poses.
+Fortunately, the direct method \cite{engel2017direct, von2018direct} can utilize all available pixels of images to generate a more complete model, which effectively improves the performance of VIO in weak texture environments.
+However, the sensitivity to photometric changes makes it difficult to accurately estimate the depth of pixels.

-Since the VIO can build the map of the surrounding environment in real-time, by using the geometric constraint information of the map, we can improve the positioning accuracy and the quality of the map.
-The widely existing edges in the environment are the most common features which add different types of visual measurement to the estimator \cite{PL-VIO,pumarola2017pl,structslam, li2018direct}.
-Meanwhile, the planar features in the environment can also be used to increase the robustness of the estimator.
-However, the reconstructed map with the indirect method is too sparse, which makes it difficult to extract planar regularities, and the planar features will increase the computational burden that affects the real-time performance of the system.

-For the VIO based on the direct method, the visual module tracks the pixels with large enough intensity gradients, sufficient visual observation makes the reconstructed map denser.
-Meanwhile, with the aid of the IMU information, it is easier to extract the plane information in the map, as is shown in Fig.\ref{fig:cover_grap}.
-Furthermore, introducing the geometric information that is less sensitive to the luminance changes into the direct method makes the system more robust.